-Barton considers Student Housing an important part of your total education.
+Barton considers Residence Life an important part of your total education.
 Comfortable, wholesome living conditions have a marked influence on your scholarship, habits, attitudes and ideals.
-Your social life, loyalty to the College, attitude toward others, and your sense of belonging evolve from the community you'll join in Student Housing.
+Your social life, loyalty to the College, attitude toward others, and your sense of belonging evolve from the community you'll join in Residence Life.

 Residence Life is a melting pot of students with diverse backgrounds coming together to form a community as they advance their education.
 You'll be a part of the largest student interest group on campus!
 Barton Community College provides campus based housing that will accommodate a total of 426 residents with ADA compliant rooms available.

-The Student Housing, Campus Life, and Student Services departments are dedicated to providing safe and comfortable living environments for all students, including those whose gender identity and/or expression differs from that of the sex assigned to them at birth.
+The Residence Life, Campus Life, and Student Services departments are dedicated to providing safe and comfortable living environments for all students, including those whose gender identity and/or expression differs from that of the sex assigned to them at birth.
 See the full statement.

 Resident Hall Requirements

 Barton Community College requires that all full time students attending the Barton County campus at Great Bend, Kansas (those enrolled in 12 face to face semester hours or more) with a total of less than 24 successfully completed college hours, reside in student housing.
 Additionally, students must maintain full time student status (12 semester hours) to remain in student housing.
 Students are exempted from the policy if they meet one or more of the following criteria:

 - Student is married